-So this 4th of July, I was trying to remember one of my favorite summer desserts from my childhood.
-I remembered it had Cool Whip, fresh strawberries, and graham crackers simply placed into a glass Pyrex dish.
+I fondly remembered one of the summer desserts from my childhood – it had Cool Whip, fresh strawberries, and graham crackers simply placed into a glass Pyrex dish.

 After a bit of searching on Google, I found what I was looking for – Icebox Cake.

 Vegan Icebox Cake

 To make a vegan icebox cake recipe, I’ve replaced the Cool Whip with my own vegan whipped cream recipe.

 I make it using coconut oil and plant-based milk, and it tastes so much like Cool Whip you won’t believe it!

 To make icebox cake you also need graham crackers.
 Some graham crackers contain honey, so read the label if you wish to avoid it.
 I find that store brands of graham crackers are often made without honey.

 For the fruits, I recommend using only fresh strawberries and blueberries for this recipe.
 If you use frozen, I think the cake would just lose too much texture.
 It’s a very soft-textured dessert, but using the fresh berries gives it those nice little bits of sweetness and tartness that burst into your mouth.

 In order to make this icebox cake even more fitting for 4th of July, we arranged the top layer of strawberries and blueberries into a pattern that kind of resembles the American flag.